 The final wine sampled was truly unique.
 The 2015 Fire on the Mountain Cabernet Sauvignon was a wine created from fruit that was initially impacted by Napa, California fires but a reverse osmosis process was used to help save the wine and, in the end, helped create a truly unique and lovely bottle.
 The wine does feature some smokiness but not in a bad way.
 This wine has a hint of vanilla with blackberry fruit and moderate acids and strong tannins for a super long smoky finish.
 The artwork on this bottle is lovely as well and was created by one of the owners.

-The tasting experience with Taylor Topping, her husband Andrew James Johnson, and the rest of the tasting room team was outstanding.
+The tasting experience with Taylor Johnson, her husband Andrew James Johnson, and the rest of the tasting room team was outstanding.
 She is the Head Sommelier and Accounts Manager for the winery and her father was one of the founders.
 The energy in the tasting room was very upbeat, and featured music and a very friendly and helpful team of staff ready and willing to assist customers with any questions.
 There are far more wines that this winery has on their website and available for purchase in the tasting room.
 The wines all demonstrate how great wine can be crafted organically to allow fruit to shine without added chemicals in the vineyard.
 If you get a chance to try their wares, you should!